facebook/docusaurus/website/docs/docs.md

 Lorem ipsum
 ```

-In case you want more control over the last part of the document url, it is possible to add a `slug` (defaults to the id).
+If you want more control over the last part of the document url, it is possible to add a `slug` (defaults to the id).

 ```yml
 ---